bwhmather/python-validation/README.rst

         ...
     ValueError: expected value greater than 0, but got -1

-If the first argument is missing, validators will return a closure that can be called later to check a value.
+If the first argument is missing, validator functions will return a closure that can be called later to check a value.

 .. code:: python